Heather J. Gomes, M.D.

 Boys Town Ear, Nose & Throat Institute

-Nosebleeds are quite common in children ages 2 to 10 years.
+Nosebleeds are quite common in children 2 to 10 years of age.
 While some children have the occasional bloody nose, others battle with chronic nosebleeds.
 No matter your situation, understanding why a nosebleed occurs and what to do when it happens can help ease the stress during the next occurrence.

 Nosebleeds occur when tissue lining inside the nose breaks and blood is released.
 The small blood vessels in a child’s nose can rupture easily.
 It is important to understand the type of nosebleed.
 There are two types with two different treatment methods.

 - Anterior nosebleeds are the most common type.
 Blood will flow directly out of the nostrils.
 Anterior nosebleeds can be stopped by sitting upright to ensure the head is higher than the heart.

 - Posterior nosebleeds are less common and typically occur in elderly people or after a blunt trauma to the nose.
 The bleed occurs higher and deeper in the nose, causing blood to flow down the throat.
 Posterior nosebleeds usually require medical attention.

 Once a parent notices a nosebleed and it is determined to be an anterior bleed, Boys Town Ear, Nose & Throat Institute recommends the following: